kergoth/Proton/README.md

 manually (see below), or automatically with `make install`.

 `make deploy` will package Proton up for distribution via Steamworks.

 ---
+Building for macOS
+---
+To build Proton for macOS, install the latest Xcode command line tools, as well as cmake (for openal-soft), a recent nasm (for libjpeg-turbo), libtool, and automake.
+You can use a packager like [Homebrew](https://brew.sh/) to find these packages.

+        brew install cmake nasm libtool automake

+TODO - Surely there are other dependencies we have not listed there.

+It is important to examine the output near the end of
+<tt>build/wine.win{64,32}/config.log</tt> to ensure that you have all of the
+relevant libraries required to build Wine properly.

+---
 Install Proton locally